Below: an explanation of major New York theater awards. And before that, a calendar of this year’s nominations and award announcements/ceremonies.

 New York Drama Critics Circle Awards

 Nineteen critics, from what are deemed the major New York publications, make up the New York Drama Critics Circle, which was originally established in 1935 as an alternative to the Pulitzers.
 They meet each year on a single day to determine, and announce, the best play, foreign play, and best musical of the season, as well as usually a couple of “special citations.”
 They choose from any New York theater, and frequently pick Off-Broadway shows.
-(It’s bracing to notice how the organization has been forced de facto to change the definition of major critic and major publication, as their members keep on losing their jobs, sometimes their positions eliminated; some publications have even gone out of existence.)
+It’s bracing to notice how the organization has been forced de facto to change the definition of major critic and major publication, as their members keep on losing their jobs, sometimes their positions eliminated; some publications have even gone out of existence.
+Indeed, on the press release this year, they didn’t even identify the publications/outlets of the members, as they had done in the past.

 Theatre World Awards

-Every year since 1945, the Theatre World Awards have honored 12 performers (6 men, 6 women) making their Broadway debuts.
-This is in many ways the loveliest of awards.
+Every year since 1945, the Theatre World Awards have honored 12 performers (6 men, 6 women) making their New York stage debuts.
+This is in many ways the loveliest of awards, with now-famous alumni of the award recalling what it meant to them back when as they each introduce one of the newly awarded performers with whom they have a special connection.
+A veteran is also chosen each year for the John Willis Award for Lifetime Achievement.

 Lucille Lortel Awards